 Day 315 ~ Exploring Block IslandJuly 26th, 2011

 The day broke Alaska cool and overcast.
 It felt just like home.
 Remi De joined us for Swedish pancakes and piles of them disappeared without a trace.
-Sara took advantage of our distraction and exceeded her traditional 5 pancake limit, by a considerable amount.
+Nika took advantage of our distraction and exceeded her traditional 5 pancake limit, by a considerable amount.

 By the time the conversation was winding up, it was nearly noon and the sun had broken through turning the day brilliant and clear.
 It's so nice to be out of the heat haze and see a bluebird sky.
-Emma and I headed ashore to take in a load of garbage and refill our diesel fuel jerries that saved the day, or night as it were, just last week.
+Nina and I headed ashore to take in a load of garbage and refill our diesel fuel jerries that saved the day, or night as it were, just last week.
 I emptied the one remaining, splitting it between each tank.
 Eight months is long enough for any fuel to sit around.

 We went exploring on bikes along windy, narrow New England style roads, weaving our way among folded fields bordered with stone walls of a bygone time.
 The homes are small, mostly, and cedar shaked in the quaint coastal style; a refreshing change.
 The town, if you can call it that, is really just a cruise ship style shopping strip, which could be transplanted from or to any destination.
 It bears the usual overpriced t-shirt shops and restaurants, souvenir stands and handcraft galleries.
 A single scoop of ice cream is $3.79, a sharp contrast from Oriental's $1.86.

 Oh well, we can fight it or just relax and have fun.
-We did, and enjoyed one of the best vanilla ice creams I've had in a long time, not to mention a killer fresh-squeezed lemon ice that had Emma clutching at the straw.
+We did, and enjoyed one of the best vanilla ice creams I've had in a long time, not to mention a killer fresh-squeezed lemon ice that had Nina clutching at the straw.